XdoctorwhoZ/behave-py-project-template/README.md

 This repository aims to provides a template and a cheat sheet for tests project using python behave.

+This tutorial is only an enter point into behave framework.
+More information in the [Behave Documentation](https://behave.readthedocs.io)

 ## Dependencies

 ```bash